JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 [Monitor]
 public event GameStateDelegate OnGameStateChanged;
-public delegate void GameStateDelegate(GameState gameState)
+public delegate void GameStateDelegate(GameState gameState);

 // If you want to monitor how ofter an event is invoked without displaying every subscriber.